Parth2753/Python-Project/README.md

 # Python Repository
-Python Projects coming soon in this repository, so better be ready for it !!
+Python Projects are coming soon on this repository, so better be ready for it !!